navicore/patch-prolog/docs/ROADMAP.md

   clause function each — same semantics, same single immutable binary, near-instant rebuilds at 100k+ facts.
-Serves the production architecture (immutable binary as the ONLY prod artifact; fact churn = deploy cadence) — see docs/design/TOOLCHAIN_DEPENDENCY.md "Production threat model".
+Serves the production architecture (immutable binary as the ONLY prod artifact; fact churn = deploy cadence).
 Likely the first post-parity feature.
 - Bundled backend ("the Zig route") only if compiles must happen ON hardened machines — same ADR.
 (Runtime `--facts` loading was considered and REJECTED for the prod shape: it reopens the